BBC Micro model B

 Chuckle Egg!

-I would highly recommend getting hold of one of these machines while they are still being found in lofts and garages, with bomb proof build quality and the availability of solid state interfaces and tape images of the old software titles freely available, it’s a great way to experience these classic games all over again.
+I would highly recommend getting hold of one of these machines while they are still being found in lofts and garages.
+With bomb proof build quality and easy modification to solid state drives, it’s a great way to experience these classic games all over again.

 Many thanks to Mark Haysman of RetroClinic, and Chris Pitts the creator of the MMC Interface